vaido-world/my-barebones-linux/README.md

 This fork does not depend on BusyBox and BusyBox Bash shell.

 My barebones linux build and testing scripts
+> Note
+> It seems that Host system have errors when compiling Linux Kernel of version other than one existing on the Host system

 1. Boot into Ubuntu 19.04
 2. Use `make` command when in the `my-barebones-linux-master/` folder to produce Linux Kernel and Initfram.